Doctor of Hotel and Tourism Management

 - 2017: The SHTM is rated No. 1 in the world in the “Hospitality and Tourism Management” category according to ShanghaiRanking’s Global Ranking of Academic Subjects 2017.
 It is also placed among the top 3 “Hospitality and Leisure Management” institutions globally in the QS World University Rankings by Subject 2017 and ranked No. 1 in the world in the “Hospitality, Leisure, Sport & Tourism” subject area by the CWUR Rankings by Subject 2017.

-- 2014-2015: The SHTM was ranked No. 1 in the world in Tourism and Services areas according to the University Ranking by Academic Performance (URAP) Research Laboratory.
+- 2014-2015: The SHTM was ranked No. 1 in the world in the tourism and services areas according to the University Ranking by Academic Performance (URAP) Research Laboratory.

 - 2012: The SHTM was bestowed the McCool Breakthrough Award by the International Council on Hotel, Restaurant, and Institutional Education (I-CHRIE), recognising its breakthrough in the form of its teaching and research hotel, Hotel ICON – the heart of the School’s innovative approach to hospitality and tourism education.